 Even though many situations have improved for the LGBT community, their rights are still challenged every day—and they’re often ostracized by other communities who still think that sexual orientation is a choice.
 Did you know that just this year, a New York court stated it was unlawful to fire someone since they identified as being gay?
 Even though many workplaces openly say they’re against discrimination, Title VII of the Civil Rights Act of 1964, states employers can’t fire someone due to reasons such as race, color, religion, national origin, or sex.
 Sexual orientation isn’t listed in there, meaning there was a loophole used by many bigoted employers.

 We’re still reaching milestones that make it obvious that gay rights need to be a bigger priority.
 Just a handful of years ago, politicians often stepped down from office if they were outed as being gay—or, made the announcement years after serving office.
-In 1987, Barney Frank became the very first member of the House of Representatives to come out as a gay man.
-The Governor of Oregon, Kate Brown, was announced in 2015 as the first openly bisexual governor.
-These politicians made history, but there are far more industries that are lagging behind in openly discussing sexual orientation.
+In 1987, for example, Barney Frank became the very first member of the House of Representatives to come out as a gay man.
+This made history, but there are other industries that are lagging behind in openly discussing sexual orientation.
 For one, it was just this year that ice skater Adam Rippon held the title as being the first openly gay Olympian at the winter Olympics from Team USA.

 That’s why Pride events are still so important—as a nation, we still have a long way to go.
 Pride Month not only celebrates the amazing strides that the LGBT community has made throughout the years, but it’s a way for them to be openly surrounded by friends, allies, and a lot of love in a safe, judgment-free environment.